Credits to Nick for the original sourcerer package for Atom.

 Ideally, we would like our download function to return the HTML as a string

 instead of just printing page contents into the console.
-Returning body
+Returning body won't work,

-however, since we get access to body
+however, since we get access to body inside of the callback rather than

-download
+download itself.

 We will solve this problem by returning a Promise

 rather than the value itself.
-Let's change download
+Let's change download to return a Promise:

 Promises allow us to return values obtained asynchronously by wrapping asynchronous

-logic in a function that provides two callbacks— resolve
+logic in a function that provides two callbacks— resolve for returning a

-for notifying the caller of an error.
+value successfully, and reject for notifying the caller of an error.
 We call

-if an error is returned by request
+reject if an error is returned by request, and resolve the HTML otherwise.

-, we get access to the HTML by calling
+In our new version of fetch, we get access to the HTML by calling

-.
+then on the Promise returned by download.
 This lets us insert the HTML into

 the editor.
-We also accept and handle any errors returned by calling catch
+We also accept and handle any errors returned by calling catch.

 We handle errors by displaying a warning notification using the